NgaNaNa/Sunday_Market_ROR/README.md

 - implement a way of communication (ie. sending messages to the seller's e-mail address)
 - implement the payment as mentioned above, using Stripe.
 - Implement a function for users to cancel their own account.
+- Create 'About Me' page, where users may want to find out more about Sunday Market
+- Implement a way for users (registered or not) to give feedback or raise complaints about the app.